pnp/List-Formatting/column-samples/text-expand-collapse-format/README.md

 ![Expand collapse format](./assets/ExpandCollapse.gif)

 ## View requirements
-- This format can be applied to any column type though the example is based on -
+- This format can be applied to any column type though the example is based on a single line of text field.

 Column Name|Type
 --------|---------